-The Cybersecurity Act of 2015 includes several significant provisions designed to facilitate the sharing of cybersecurity threat data among the government and private sector companies.
-Among other things, the Act provides liability protection for private sector entities to:
+The Cybersecurity Act of 2015 included several significant provisions designed to facilitate the sharing of cybersecurity threat data among the government and private sector companies.
+Among other things, the Act provided liability protection for private sector entities to:

-- monitor their own information systems, the information systems of another entity (with authorisation), and information on those information systems; - operate 'defensive measures' applied to an entity's own information systems or the information systems of another entity (with authorisation); and - share and receive cyberthreat indicators or defensive measures from other entities, with no duty to warn or act based on information received.
+- monitor their own information systems, the information systems of other entities (with authorisation) and information on those information systems; - operate 'defensive measures' applied to entities' own information systems or the information systems of other entities (with authorisation); and - share and receive cyberthreat indicators or defensive measures from other entities, with no duty to warn or act based on information received.